pmcharrison/mdt/README.md

 1. If you don't have R installed, install it from here: https://cloud.r-project.org/

-2. If you don't have RStudio installed, install it from here: https://www.rstudio.com/products/rstudio/download/

-3. Open RStudio.
+2. Open R.

-4. Install the ‘devtools’ package with the following command:
+3. Install the ‘devtools’ package with the following command:

 `install.packages('devtools')`

-5. Install psychTestR:
+4. Install psychTestR:

 `devtools::install_bitbucket('pmcharrison/psychTestR', auth_user = 'your_bitbucket_email_address', password = 'your_bitbucket_password')`

-6. Install the melody discrimination test:
+5. Install the melody discrimination test:

 `devtools::install_github('pmcharrison/mdt')`